gdinn/real-imageai/medium_article.md

 trainer.trainModel()
 ```

 We'll use a famous architecture, YoloV3, pretrained on a famous dataset, ImageNet.
 This will speed up the training and make it easier to get good results, that is exactly what we want.
 Comparing with this [example](https://imageai.readthedocs.io/en/latest/customdetection/) of the ImageAI library, they've used 400 epochs in a dataset of 300 images, taking 300s per epoch.
 In our case, we used 30 epochs with 3000s each.
 WHY?
 Because our images were HUGE, and the higher the resolution the higher will be the training time.
-Lesson learned: use images as clear as you can get and with a resolution that capture all the details you need, but NOT MORE than that.
+Lesson learned: use images as clear as you can get and with a resolution that captures all the details you need, but NOT MORE than that.
-NOTICE: The relation 1epoch/3000s is based on my computer.
-Imagining that the example on the ImageAI docs are made on a home computer also, the previous assertion is true.
-If not, my advice is still the same: Images big enough only to capture the details you need.
-The time consumed per epoch will be lower, but not on a relation as the one I compared before.
+Notice: The relation 1epoch/3000s is based on my computer.
+Assuming that the example on the ImageAI docs was made on a home computer also, the previous assertion is true.
+If not, my advice is still the same: images big enough only to capture the details you need.
+The time consumed per epoch will be lower, but not in the same proportion as the one I compared before.

 Well...
 And how many epochs did I need?
 Since the ImageAI lib itself will change the machine learning params, the more the better.
 A good number, to start, is 25.
-After all measures, you will need to run a efficiency measure script, which will use the test images to verify the precision of our model.
+Then you will need to run an evaluation script, which will use the test images to verify the precision of our model.

 Doing that, with 25 epochs, the precision obtained in the process was: